salacika/DE1SQL/SQL6/README.md

 - Anything special not covered during the course but, makes sense in the project context

 ### Submission
 Submit GitHub link to Moodle when you are ready.
+The deadline for the term project is 20th of November EOD.